-Set out below are the procedures we, Fleet Street Publications Limited, follow when we receive a complaint about products and services provided by us, where those products and services are regulated by the Financial Conduct Authority (“Regulated Complaints”).
+Set out below are the procedures we, Agora Financial UK Ltd, follow when we receive a complaint about products and services provided by us, where those products and services are regulated by the Financial Conduct Authority (“Regulated Complaints”).
 If a Regulated Complaint is not resolved, a complainant may be entitled to refer it to the Financial Ombudsman Service.

 For the purposes of these procedures, a complaint is any oral or written expression of dissatisfaction, whether justified or not, from or on behalf of a person about our provision of, or failure to provide, one of our regulated products or services and which alleges that the complainant has suffered (or may suffer) financial loss, material distress or material inconvenience.

 How we handle and seek to resolve Regulated Complaints